 141. Counting places and Assistant Returning Officers

-(1) Subject to subsection (3) each polling place appointed under section 100(1)(a), (b) or (c) shall be a counting place.
+(1) Subject to subsection (3) each polling place appointed under section 100(1)(a) or (c) shall be a counting place.

 (2) The Returning Officer may, by notice published in a newspaper circulating in the region or district, appoint such other counting places as he considers necessary for the region or district.